PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: Abstract

 \section{Abstract}

-Audio-driven talking face generation is a challenging task in digital communication.
-Despite significant progress in the area, most existing methods concentrate on audio-lip synchronization, often overlooking aspects such as visual quality, customization, and generalization that are crucial to producing realistic talking faces.
-To address these limitations, we introduce a novel, customizable one-shot audio-driven talking face generation framework, named PortraitTalk.
-Our proposed method utilizes a latent diffusion framework consisting of two main components: IdentityNet and AnimateNet.
-IdentityNet is designed to preserve identity features consistently across the generated video frames, while AnimateNet aims to enhance temporal coherence and motion consistency.
-This framework also integrates an audio input with the reference images, thereby reducing the reliance on reference-style videos prevalent in existing approaches.
-A key innovation of PortraitTalk is the incorporation of text prompts through decoupled cross-attention mechanisms, which significantly expands creative control over the generated videos.
-Through extensive experiments, including a newly developed evaluation metric, our model demonstrates superior performance over the state-of-the-art methods, setting a new standard for the generation of customizable realistic talking faces suitable for real-world applications.
+Recent advancements in audio-driven talking face generation have largely focused on achieving accurate audio-lip synchronization, often at the expense of visual realism, personalization, and generalizability, which are key factors in producing convincing talking face videos.
+To address these limitations, we present PortraitTalk, a robust and customizable audio-driven talking face generation framework designed for enhanced visual quality and user control.
+Our method is based on a latent diffusion architecture comprising two key modules: IdentityNet and AnimateNet.
+Specifically, IdentityNet preserves the identity across the generated video frames, and AnimateNet ensures smooth and coherent facial motion over time.
+This approach reduces reliance on reference-style videos prevalent in existing approaches.
+Another notable contribution of our work is the integration of text prompts through decoupled cross-attention mechanisms, enabling greater creative flexibility in video generation.
+Last, we propose a new evaluation metric, namely Audio-Driven Facial Dynamics (ADFD), that effectively measures the quality of a generated video in terms of both spatial and temporal aspects.
+Extensive experiments demonstrate that our method outperforms the state-of-the-art approaches, offering a robust and practical solution for realistic, customizable talking face synthesis driven by audio input.